LahiruNikolin/red-store/README.md

 This is web application built using react and next.js

-TO run the project execute the below commands in terminal
+To run the project execute the below commands in terminal

 1) git clone https://github.com/LahiruNikolin/red-store.git
 2) cd red-store